basicallydan/danhough.com/_posts/2018-10-19-song-of-ur-comment.markdown

 Because of this, I need to work fast and, sometimes, find threads which seem like they're going to be popular.
 This means potentially sacricificing a little bit of quality.

+### Drive-thru

-However, I think I got the balance right on this one.
+But I think I got the balance right on this next one.
 On the /r/AskReddit thread, "[Drive-thru window workers of reddit, what's the strangest thing you've seen in someones car?](https://www.reddit.com/r/AskReddit/comments/95s02b/drivethru_window_workers_of_reddit_whats_the/e3v6e8l/)", user /u/_Vinyl recounted a story about their dad's bizarre behaviour reversing into a drive-thru Starbucks (classic USA) to avoid having to personally make an elaborate coffee order on behalf of _Vinyl's mother.
 This story tickled me and it made very good fodder for a song.

 <figure class="center">
 	<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/483150060&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>